planetary-social/viewer/README.md

 A server-side component

-This servers data via http from a given sbot
+This serves data via http from a given sbot

+This is used by the [planetary pub](https://github.com/planetary-social/planetary-pub)

 ## install
 ```